TechWolfer/ReactiveListViewKit/README.md

 #### Massive View Controller Terminator
  * No more UICollectionViewDataSource/UICollectionViewDelegate overhead
  * No more long if statement to manage model/cell mapping, event handling
+ * No more delegation - event driven, loosely coupled pattern
  * FLUX one way data flow solves core problems of MVC:
    * Central Mediator
    * Event Propagration